 The impact of HIV-associated wasting

-The 3 key elements of HIV-associated wasting are:
+Three key elements of HIV-associated wasting are:

 Physical endurance is the time it takes from when you start a physical activity to when you stop because of exhaustion.
-Some people with gradual, unintentional weight loss find that they get tired more quickly than they used to when performing certain activities.1
+Some people with unintentional weight loss find that they get tired more quickly than they used to when performing certain activities.1

-Have you noticed you’re gradually losing weight without trying?
+Have you noticed you’re losing weight without trying?
 This may be due to HIV-associated wasting.
 As your weight changes, your appearance may change as well.
 Friends, family, and coworkers may notice and express their concerns.

 HIV-associated wasting involves more than just losing weight.
 It’s also a loss of lean body mass—or LBM.
 LBM includes your muscles, organs, blood, and water.
 In fact, 50% of lean body mass is made up of skeletal muscle, which makes up a large part of your overall body weight.1